A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: HYDRA

 \subsection{Base Agent}

-The based agent implements elements in the well-known Belief-Desire-Intention (BDI) theory~\citep{georgeff1999belief} that are similar to processing cycle implemented in prominent agent architectures: Soar \citep{laird2019soar} and ICARUS \citep{choi2018evolution}.
-The main components of the HYDRA base agent are (1) a \emph{state inference} component, which maintains and updates a belief about the current state of the environment; (2) a \emph{task selection} component, which selects the intermediate tasks the agent intends to perform; and (3) a \emph{planning and acting} component, which relies on a planner to determine the actions to execute in order to perform the selected task.
+The base agent implements elements in the well-known Belief-Desire-Intention (BDI) theory~\citep{georgeff1999belief} that are similar to decision cycles implemented in prominent agent architectures: Soar \citep{laird2019soar} and ICARUS \citep{choi2018evolution}.
+The main components of the HYDRA base agent are: (1) \emph{state inference}, which maintains and updates beliefs about the current state of the environment and augments them with background assumptions; (2) \emph{task selection}, which selects the intermediate tasks the agent intends to perform; and (3) \emph{action reasoning and execution}, which uses a planner to determine the sequence of actions to execute in order to perform the selected task.
+Each component reasons about the current beliefs using a variety of long-term knowledge encoded in the agent (shown in cylinders in Figure \ref{fig:hydra_architecture}-left).

+HYDRA leverages PDDL+ planning to determine the sequence of actions to execute in order to perform the active task.
+A PDDL+ planning model defines the composition of the target system and its evolution via various \emph{happenings} that include actions the agent may perform, exogenous events that may be triggered, and durative processes that may be active.
+To support rich environments with complex dynamics and discrete and numeric state variables, we assume a planner that reasons over domains specified in PDDL+~\citep{fox2006modelling}.

+Recall that we consider an agent acting in a complex discrete-continuous environment $E$ that is modeled as a transition system $E{=}\tuple{S^*,A^*,H^*,F^*,G^*,O}$ where $S^*$ is a set of states of the environment; $A^*$ is a set of the agent's actions; $H^*$ is a set of happenings that denote the environment's dynamics beyond the agent's control; $F^*$ is a transition function; $G^*$ is a set of goal states; and $O$ is a function that generates an observation given a state.
+A \emph{state} $s^* \in S^*$ of an environment is a complete assignment of values over all its propositional and real-valued variables $V^* = P^* \cup X^*$ at a given time $t(s^*) \in \mathbb{R}$.

+To reason and plan in the environment, the autonomous agent (outlined in Algorithm \ref{alg:base_agent}) uses an internal model $D = (S, A, H, F, G)$ which is an approximation of environment $E$ and its components\footnote{\revision{Note that all components of model $D$ follow the definitions of the corresponding components of environment $E$.}}, i.e., $D \approx E$.

+The agent generates the initial state $s_0$ of its model given an observation $O_{init} = O(s_{obs} \subseteq s^*)$ from the environment and augmenting them with a set of background assumptions $B \approx s^* \setminus O_{init}$ about the obscured elements of the state $s^*$ of the environment $E$.
+Based on $s_0$, it selects a task $T$ that has a goal $G_T$. $G_T$ can either be a goal state in the environment ($G_T \in G*$) or an internal agent goal.
+HYDRA generated a planning problem $\mathcal{P}$ given the initial state $s_0$, and the goal $G_T$.
+HYDRA solves the resulting planning task, yielding a valid temporal plan $\pi$.
+The plan is then sequentially executed in the environment, and execution trace $\tau$ is collected for future analysis.